This page is dedicated to our deceased family members.

 Anton “Tony” Panowicz was born on February 7, 1918 to John and Victoria (Pruss) Panowicz in St. Paul, Nebraska.
 He lived through the Great Depression and saw the Dust Bowl era firsthand.
 He graduated from St. Paul High School in 1935.
 Tony eventually joined the Grand Union Tea Company of Omaha, Nebraska acting as sales manager for crews of salesmen covering the states of Nebraska, Iowa and South Dakota.

-Major Panowicz was with the 1104 Engineer Group, XIX Corps that ultimately stormed Omaha Beach in Normandy as part of the fourteenth wave.
+Major Panowicz was in the 1104 Engineer Group, XIX Corps that ultimately stormed Omaha Beach in Normandy as part of the fourteenth wave on June 12th (assumed).
 The Corps fought through France moving first through St. Lo, then through Belgium, into Germany and finally Berlin, participating in the defeat of Nazi Germany.
-Tony was in the Ardennes during the Battle of the Bulge and directed the construction of the first bridge over the Rhine River into Germany and other rivers including the Ruhr River.
+Tony arrived in the Ardennes Forest two days before the Germans launched their Ardennes Offensive which we call the Battle of the Bulge.
+He directed the construction of the first bridge over the Rhine River into Germany and other rivers including the Ruhr River.
 He was awarded the Bronze Star for meritorious service and five campaign stars for Normandy, Northern France, Central Europe, the Rhineland and the Ardennes during his 23 months of service.
+A map of their journey to Germany can be seen here.

 Upon returning home for the war Tony and Madge remembered their early 40’s stay in Olympia and returned for good in 1946.
 Madge really wanted to stay in Omaha and be with her family.
 She cried half the way to Washington.
 About halfway there she called home.
 Her mom made it clear in no uncertain terms that Tony was her husband and she belonged with him.
 That settled the matter.
 Together they opened the “Jewel Box” in 1948 and it eventually became Panowicz Jewelers and Gem Shop.
 Tony always said how lucky they were to be in a business where they deal with people at the happiest times of their lives.
 In 1982, after many successful years, they retired and sold the shop to their son Rob.